planetary/airframe/readme.md

 Then, run `gulp build` to build the project.

 ### Developing
-1. Run `gulp` to continuously watch and re-build the project
+Run `gulp` to continuously watch and re-build the project.
+Airframe will automatically run a server from the `build` folder at `localhost:4900`.

 ### Installing Sublime Text Helpers